AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2600588727/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/track=1025421207/transparent=true/" seamless><a href="http://the-evpatoria-report.bandcamp.com/album/maar">Maar by The Evpatoria Report</a></iframe>

+This is hands-down my favorite song from The Evpatoria Report.

-The soothing intro here is pretty typical in post-rock, so don't let it fool you.
-It's a tease—a buildup for the best that yet awaits.
+The soothing intro is pretty typical in post-rock, so don't let it fool you.
+It's a tease that gradually grows in intensity.
 And as the crescendo awakens, so do you.
-You turn your head.
+You turn to face the sound.
 Start bobbing your head.
 Tapping your feet.
-Closing your eyes and letting the sound control you.
+Closing your eyes and letting it take over.

 Make it to 4:30, and the electric riffs become sharper and more poignant as they test the boundaries of the genre.
 Your whole body's swinging now.

-And then the 5:15 bomb drops—so hard, in fact, that I just can't help but picture the whole band lighting on fire as they breathe life into their instruments.
+And then the 5:15 bomb drops—so hard, in fact, that I just can't help but picture the whole band lighting on fire as they breathe a violent rage into their instruments.
 You're overcome with a head-banging, air-drumming fervor.
-The guitars and drums sing your body electric.

-It dies down after about a minute and descends into a slow, dreamy melody—until, of course, it awakens once more.
-Except the riffs are new towards the end—more *tame* and hopeful.
+It's a short-lived high that descends into a long and dreamy melody after about a minute—until, of course, it awakens once more.
+Except the riffs are new towards the end—still intense, but more hopeful and tame.

-One word sums it all up: explosive.
+All in all, it's a fantastic, explosive song.

 ## Prognoz (Golevka)